 When delivering a speech or presentation, it is preferable for a speaker to do so without notes whenever possible.
-Being free from notes allows a speaker to have maximum eye contact with the audience; it frees the speaker from being anchored to a lectern and allows him to use the full speaking area; and it conveys to the audience that the speaker is comfortable with the subject.
+Being free from notes allows a speaker to have maximum eye contact with the audience.
+The speaker can also move out from behind the lectern and use the full speaking area.
+And, it conveys to the audience that the speaker is comfortable with the subject.

 However, depending on the length of the presentation, its complexity and the amount of time available to prepare, speaking without notes is not always possible.
 In those cases where you have to use notes, here are some ideas for using them effectively: